taegyu-heo-bigstar/algorithm/sort/linear_sort/shell_sort/shell_sort.md

 ### algorithm
 set h-sequence start from 1.<br/>
 find the largest h-sequence value not greater than the array length.<br/>
-iterate h-sequence in revcerse order and preform insertion sort on elements spaced h_u apart<br/>
+iterate h-sequence in revcerse order and perform insertion sort on elements spaced h_i apart<br/>
 remember. h_1 shell sort is same to insertion sort.<br/>
-generally used h-sequence making algorithm is "h_i = 3 * hi-1 + 1"<br/>
+generally used h-sequence making algorithm is "h_i = 3 * h_i-1 + 1"<br/>

 ### pseudo code
     n = array.length